zhangboen/cdhw_poverty/README.md

-This repository contains codes for the paper "Larger Contribution of Anthropogenic Climate Change to the Increasing Frequency of Compound Droughts and Heatwaves in Poor Countries Compared to Wealthy Ones" by Boen Zhang, Shuo Wang, and Louise Slater
+This repository contains codes for producing the main figures in the paper "Anthropogenic climate change doubled the frequency of compound drought and heatwaves in low-income regions" by Boen Zhang, Shuo Wang, and Louise Slater.